sighupio/getting-started/distro-on-vms/README.md

           type: none
 ```

-This section configures the authentication for the ingresses and also the authentication via OIDC on the APIServer, for simplicity we are disabling the authentication on the ingresses and not configuring the OIDC authentication for the APIserver.
+This section can be used to configure the authentication for the ingresses and the authentication via OIDC to the Kubernetes API Server, for simplicity we are disabling the authentication on the ingresses and not configuring the OIDC authentication for the API server.

 #### Custom registry for distribution phase

-We can override the URL of the registry where to pull images from for the SD core modules.
+Just like we can override the registry for the Kubernetes components, we can also override the URL of the registry where to pull images from for the SD core modules.
 The host is mandatory, while the port is optional.
-For mirrors of the official registry, append `/fury` at the end (the default value is `registry.sighup.io/fury`).
+For mirrors of the official SIGHUP Distribution registry, append `/fury` at the end (the default value is `registry.sighup.io/fury`).

 ```yaml
 spec: